 Outlasted over the centuries thanks to its 5m-thick walls, the Orava Castle displays different architectural styles, such as the Romanesque, Gothic, and Renaissance.

 The tour will take you to uncover the castle’s chambers, filled with sumptuous furniture and weaponry, the knight’s room, a paintings gallery, and a collection of archaeological artifacts.

 State Castle Český Krumlov, Český Krumlov

-More than 300.000 visitors a year explore this castle’s historical interiors that date back to the 16th, 18th and 19th centuries.
-Located in the city of Český Krumlov, in the Czech Republic, the Český Krumlov Castle sits on a rocky headland and it was included to the list of UNESCO World Cultural Heritage Monuments in 1992.
+More than 300.000 visitors a year explore this castle’s historical interiors that date back to the 16th, 18th, and 19th centuries.
+Located in the city of Český Krumlov, in the Czech Republic, the Český Krumlov Castle sits on a rocky headland and it was included in the list of UNESCO World Cultural Heritage Monuments in 1992.